PowerNukkitX/PNX-Website/PowerNukkitX/faq/Terra_faq.md

 ## Use a third-party Terra terrain configuration package

-Terra allows you to get completely new terrains by using different configuration packs
+Terra allows you to get completely new terrains by using different configuration packs.
+Simply put the pack into `./terra/packs` and restart your server to install it.

 You can view the currently available configuration packages (incomplete) at this site: [Community Packs](https://terra.polydev.org/config/community-packs.html)